 Unfortunately, the price of crab has increased so much in the last few years, that we don’t get to enjoy it very often anymore.
 And I’m only a fan of real, claw crab.
 I just cannot do the imitation crab!

 So a few months ago, when I was craving this crab dip, I decided to try it with shrimp instead since that’s still pretty affordable.
-I added some bacon, because shrimp and bacon are perfection.
+I added some bacon because shrimp and bacon together are perfection.

 It was delicious!
 It doesn’t look like much, but the taste is spot-on!
 It’s bursting with hot, gooey cheese and big chunks of shrimp and bacon in nearly every bite.
 We inhaled it!